bxparks/AceSegment/README.md

-The `LedModule` class is the general interface (with mostly pure virtual functions) which is the parent class of all hardware-dependent classes which are targetted for specific controller chips.
+The `LedModule` class is the general interface (with mostly pure virtual functions) which is the parent class of all hardware-dependent classes which are targeted for specific controller chips.
 It looks like this:

 ```C++
 class LedModule {